 Painting with a paint primer first will seal the surface, cover any old paint, help prevent the old paint colour from bleeding through onto the fresh and newly painted surface.
 Paint Primer is the foundation for getting the professional painting results your are after.
-You can read more about the technical aspects on this wikipedia link on Paint Primer.

 All in One Paints

 While paint manufacturing companies call it a all in one paint, there is no actual primer in the paint mix.
 It is thicker than the final paint product, but this simply allows the homeowner to believe they are skipping the actual step of priming.